 A standard score of 68 equates to an 'acceptable' system, 80 to a 'good' system.
-See Table 1 for system usability context.
+See Table 1 Error!
+Reference source not found. for system usability context.

 3 This trial activity had reduced participant numbers due to the COVID-19 workplace shutdowns and isolation measures required during this time (August 2021).
 We acknowledge that findings are less robust the smaller the sample size.
 However, there is value in demonstrating the variation in and relationship between task, technology and perceived usability.